There are so many premium credit cards available today. Learn which one is best for you with our comprehensive guide (and interactive chart).

 Pro tip: If viewing from a desktop, hover your cursor over the heat map to magnify.
 Mobile viewers – zoom in as usual!

 The heat map clearly illuminates the incredible value that proprietary cards offer relative to the co-brand airline cards.
 The airline cards are expensive and usually only offer one truly valuable feature: access to a rather mediocre lounge network.
-The one exception is the Delta Reserve card by American Express, which is very compelling right now with the current offer of 75,000 miles + 5,000 MQM + lounge access + companion certificate.
-This offer is available until October 30, 2019.
+The one exception is the Delta SkyMiles® Reserve by American Express, which is very compelling right now with the current offer of 100,000 miles + 20,000 MQM + lounge access + companion certificate.

 Otherwise, unless lounge access with a specific airline is an important priority, I recommend steering clear of the airline cards and focusing instead on the proprietary and hotel-branded cards.
 I personally justify spending $395 annually to keep both the Chase Sapphire Reserve and Citi Prestige (along with the no-fee Amex Blue Business Plus) in my wallet to enjoy the flexibility that come with earning multiple points currencies.